supershaneski/openai-api-function-call-sample/README.md

 Surprisingly, the AI send us the complete event info in one call.
 But under the hood, we can see that the AI called function calling twice!
-First, calling `get_events` to get all events give a location.
+First, calling `get_events` to get all events given a location.

 ```javascript
 // function calling